laukik29/laukik29.github.io/_pages/about.md

 I have also interned at [Pyrotech Electronics Pvt.
 Ltd.](https://pyrotechindia.com/) during summer in my sophomore year where i worked on the development of an E-Medical Kiosk for improving health dispensing to masses especially after the COVID19 pandemic.

 My passion is applying theoretical advancements in the field of Learning to meaningful and impactful tasks.
 I find robotics as a direct way to do so and the visualization of the work sparks even more motivation and amazement for me.
-When I am not indulged in research, I love to play football, practice martial arts, and enjoy watching all sport games.
+When I am not indulged in research, I love to play football, practice martial arts, and enjoy watching live sports.